 Last year I did a post about our Homemade Christmas, and it was very popular all year long.
 I'm always amazed at the blog posts that continually get clicked on.
 The ones I love a lot are usually forgotten or only clicked on 2 or 3 times.
 And the ones I think won't amount to much, are viewed time and again, month after month.
 My Christmas post was one I thought might be popular at Christmas time, but not necessarily in the middle of July and August.
 All year long it was chosen from the linking list.

 I decided I must make it a tradition.
 I'm going to walk you through our homemade Christmas again.
-We are always up to something here in the Johnson house, so I might as well document it.
+We are always up to something, so I might as well document it.
 Sit back, relax, maybe grab yourself a cup of tea and spend the next 20 minutes reading, linking, listening, because this post is a big one.

 My first Christmas craft began at the beginning of the month.
 Every first Wednesday, I spend the morning hanging out with my friends crafting.
 It's wonderful!
 We have snacks, drink tea, and make beautiful things.